nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

 ```

+Remember to add this file to the head in your index.html It will be the last file after SignUpViewModel.js
+Whilst you are here, you may as well create a new javascript file called LoginViewModel.js
-Remember to add this file to the head your index.html It will be the last file as SignUpViewModel.js and LoginViewModel.js must be available. ko.applyBindings is called on both view models on initialization so that all our wiring is in place.
+ko.applyBindings is called on both view models on initialization so that all our wiring is in place.
 *Remember: Remove the ko.applyBindings call in SignUpViewModel.js.*

 We now need to edit index.html as follows: